 And that happens on two levels.

 First, there’s not knowing which of the many things I could be doing that I really should be doing now.
 I’m not even sure when I should be having fun and when I should be working.
-I can visit a museum at 10 a.m. and write blog posts at 10 p.m.
-I can work on my bookselling business (most of my income comes from online used bookselling, something I’ve been doing since 2003) at any hour, and I can watch a DVD whenever I want, too.
+I can visit a museum at 10 a.m. and write at 10 p.m.
+I can work at any hour, and I can watch a DVD whenever I want as well.

 Do something you have to do anyway.

-Idleness seems to be breed idleness, so press yourself into usefulness by doing something that you have to do anyway.
+Idleness breeds idleness, so press yourself into usefulness by doing something that you have to do anyway.
 You need to do the laundry anyway.
 The dishwasher needs loading anyway.
 Your overflowing inbox needs clearing out anyway.
 You need to take your daily walk anyway.
 You know what else you need or want to do.

 Meditate — your way.